-The rear brake pedal 1 is located on the right side of the motorcycle.
+The rear brake pedal (1) is located on the right side of the motorcycle.
 Press downward on the rear brake pedal to apply the rear brake.

-Resting your foot on the brake pedal will cause excessive and premature wear of brake pads and reduced braking efficiency, which could result in severe injury or death.
+Resting your foot on the brake pedal will cause excessive and premature wear of brake pads and reduced braking efficiency, which could result in serious injury or death.

-See page 74 for braking procedures.
+See page 76 for braking procedures.